solo-io/workshops/gloo/gloo/README.md

 ```

-Let save the dex IP in an environment variable for future use:
+Let's save the Dex IP in an environment variable for future use:

 ```bash
 export DEX_IP=$(kubectl get service dex --namespace gloo-system  --output jsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```
-Because we are using a local Kubernetes cluster, we need to configure the dex host to point to the Load balancer IP:
+Because we are using a local Kubernetes cluster, we need to configure the Dex host to point to the Load balancer IP:

 ```bash
 echo "$DEX_IP dex.gloo-system.svc.cluster.local" | sudo tee -a /etc/hosts